kulturpool/EDMLib/README.md

 <p>Description: </p>

-<p>A related resource that is supplanted, displaced, or superseded by the CHO. <dcterms:r
+<p>A related resource that is supplanted, displaced, or superseded by the CHO. <code>&lt;dcterms:r
-eplaces><a href="http://dublincore.org/about/2006/01/01/bylaws/">http://dublincore.org/about/2006/01/01/bylaws/</a></dcterms:replaces> where the re
-source described is a newer version (<a href="http://dublincore.org/about/2009/01/05/bylaws/">http://dublincore.org/about/2009/01/05/bylaws/</a>) o r link to resource <dcterms:replaces rdf:resource=“<a href="http://dublincore.org/about/2006/01">http://dublincore.org/about/2006/01</a>
+eplaces&gt;http://dublincore.org/about/2006/01/01/bylaws/&lt;/dcterms:replaces&gt;</code> where the re source described is a newer version (<a href="http://dublincore.org/about/2009/01/05/bylaws/">http://dublincore.org/about/2009/01/05/bylaws/</a>) o r link to resource <code>&lt;dcterms:replaces rdf:resource=“http://dublincore.org/about/2006/01 /01/bylaws/”/&gt;</code></p>
-/01/bylaws/”/></p>
 </div>

 #### EDM_ProvidedCHO.dcterms_requires